Inlustra/vscode-go-cd/README.md

 Anyone wishing to contribute should get in touch!
 I currently only have my work Go CD environment to work from, so anyone with an environment where I can test authentication, pipeline failing, etc, would be really great!

+## Getting Started

+Simply run the command: `Go CD: Set Global Config` and fill in the information required!

 ## Features

 - A small statusbar item can be added at the bottom of the view displaying the latest build status